xhyrom/discord-datamining/data/articles/normal/articles/15946797617431/content.md

 <h2 id="h_01H5K0YX4XET5E6KP0Q1T9HWNP">Reviewing Signals</h2>
 <p id="docs-internal-guid-43759e45-7fff-5e44-80e9-2149ff8a7c8f">If you would like to review any unusual DM activity or server members who have been timed out, select the <strong>Signals</strong> category. </p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/17566504969495" alt="2_remove_user.png"></p>
-<p>This will open the menu where you will be able to choose the specific flags you would like to view by checking off the box.
-Once you have selected your choice, you will be able to review the list of server members who have the selected flags: </p>
+<p>This will open the menu where you will be able to choose the specific Signals you would like to view by checking off the box.
+Once you have selected your choice, you will be able to review the list of server members who have the selected Signals: </p>
 <ul>
     <li>
         <strong>Unusual DM Activity:</strong> <span id="docs-internal-guid-57538280-7fff-96cb-25ab-0c3b88039609">Shows members who may have sent a high volume of DMs to non-friend server members.</span>